zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 2. Build a sample PySpark application that will create the database and DDL to create HIVE Managed Table.
 We run some select/ aggregation queries to see that the metadata about the data is stored in the metaStore and all subsequent data flow Runs, can leverage the DDL created once and query the data.

-3. Navigates to Data Flow Console and creates the Data Flow Application using the PySpark application created in #4 above and selects the metastore that needs to be associated with the template.
+3. Navigates to Data Flow Console and creates the Data Flow Application using the PySpark application created in #2 above and selects the metastore that needs to be associated with the template.

 4. User navigates to Data Flow Console and runs the Application.

+5. User Navigates to the Object store to inspect the transformed data in the Metastore.

-5. User navigates to OAC to visualize the raw data.
+6. User navigates to OAC to visualize the data.

 Your dataset is the [Yelp Review and Business Dataset](https://www.kaggle.com/yelp-dataset/yelp-dataset), downloaded from the Kaggle website under the terms of the Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.

 The dataset is in JSON format and it is stored  in object store for downstream processing.

 This lab guides you step by step, and provides the parameters you need.
-The python application is uploaded to the [Bucket](https://objectstorage.us-ashburn-1.oraclecloud.com/n/bigdatadatasciencelarge/b/dataflow-code/o/data-cleansing%2Fdatacleaning.py)
+The python application is uploaded to the [Bucket](https://console.us-ashburn-1.oraclecloud.com/object-storage/buckets/idehhejtnbtc/workshop-scripts/objects)

   ![Lab Overview](../images/ " ")